Amex Platinum vs Amex Gold

 But here’s a secret: You don’t actually have to be well-to-do to open the best American Express cards.
 If you’ve got a credit score above 700 and you’re responsible with your finances, Amex will have no problem forking over either of these cards.
 And if you know how to squeeze the value from their ongoing benefits, you’ll save hundreds every year — potentially thousands if you’re a frequent traveler.

 Before we jump into a comprehensive comparison, it’s worth noting that the Amex Gold Card has an all-time high bonus of 60,000 Amex points after spending $4,000 in the first six months of account opening.
 That’s 25,000 points higher than the standard bonus!
-And the Amex Platinum is also offering an increased bonus of 75,000 Amex points after spending $5,000 within the first six months of account opening — 15,000 points more than the usual bonus.
+And the Amex Platinum is also offering an increased bonus of 100,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.

 With both of these cards offering bigger welcome bonuses, this competition is sure to be heated.